 Gamelan Tunas Mekar began under the tutelage of Wayne Vitale, director of the large community gamelan Sekar Jaya based in El Cerrito, California.
 In 1990, the group was named by I Ketut Madri, a musician from the village of Pengosekan in central Bali.
 As the group’s first Balinese teacher, he was asked to provide a name, and his choice was appropriate.
 “Tunas” means a stored bit of life force, such as a seed of a floral bud, and “Mekar” means to put forth.
 This name has given the group its sense of identity: a wayward seed, blown far from the parent plant and landing on unfamiliar soil that has nonetheless produced an amazing flower.

-In August of 1992, Gamelan Tunas Mekar was dedicated in a traditional ceremony by I Made Lasmawan, Balinese master drummer and artist-in-residence with the group since 1992.
-The current ensemble, under the instruction of Lasmwan, is comprised of both professional musicians and non-professional “students” of gamelan music.
-True to it’s name, the influence of Gamelan Tunas Mekar in bringing Pak Made to the Rocky Mountain region of the United States has brought to life a number of university gamelan orchestras (all directed by Pak Made) including a gamelan angklung at Colorado College in Colorado Springs, a gamelan Semar Pagulingan at the University of Wyoming at Laramie, and a 7-tone gamelan angklung at the University of Colorado in Boulder.
-Pak Made also directs the gong kebyar orchestra at Naropa University in Boulder.
+In August of 1993, Gamelan Tunas Mekar was dedicated in a traditional ceremony by I Made Lasmawan, Balinese master drummer and Artist-in-Residence with the group since 1992.
+The current ensemble, under the instruction of Lasmawan, is comprised of both professional musicians and non-professional “students” of gamelan music.
+True to its name, the influence of Gamelan Tunas Mekar in bringing Pak Made to the Rocky Mountain region of the United States has brought to life a number of college and university gamelan ensembles (all directed by Pak Made) including a Gamelan Tunjung Sari at Colorado College in Colorado Springs, Gamelan Candra Wyoga at the University of Wyoming at Laramie, Gamelan Genta Kencana at the University of Colorado in Boulder, and Gamelan Manik Kusuma at Metropolitan State University of Denver.

 On the World Stage